Eric Adams: 2025

 In April 2025, Adams invited U.S. Secretary of Transportation Sean Duffy to take a ride on the subway following recent comments by Duffy deriding the subway as a "shithole" and epicenter of violent crime.
 Ultimately the pair rode the subway for 10 minutes, from Brooklyn to Manhattan, reportedly discussing crime rates and those with mental illness in the public transportation system as well as the congestion pricing policy in the city.
 In 2025, Adams signed an executive order to reopen an ICE office on Rikers Island.

 On July 8, four former NYPD officers filed individual suits against Adams and high-ranking NYPD officials.
 The plaintiffs had each served in leadership roles—chief of detectives, assistant chief of the criminal task force division, chief of professional standards, and second in command for internal affairs—and allege in part that Adams enabled department corruption and retaliation for speaking out.
 Edward Caban, the former commissioner, Jeffrey Maddrey, the former chief of department, Philip Banks III, the former deputy mayor for public safety, and John Chell, the current chief of department, are also among the defendants in one or more of the suits.

 On July 16, Tom Donlon, who had served as interim NYPD commissioner, filed suit against Adams and high-ranking NYPD officials, alleging that they had engaged in a "coordinated criminal conspiracy" to enrich themselves, prevented executive misconduct investigations, forged documents, and engaged in retaliation.

+During Adam's mayoral lame duck session, Mayor Adams created a new commission.
+This commission's leadership positions and other positions are occupied with operatives appointed by Mayor Adams.
+It would provide a political check and fiscal overnight over the new mayor's power in collaboration with the New York City Charter review Commission.